The goal? Helping cities develop sustainable spatial planning strategies that include AVs.

 Many European cities have already started experimenting with autonomous mobility.
-Thinking about AV is mostly related to technology and immediate mobility impacts, but autonomous vehicles have yet to be integrated in spatial planning.
+Thinking about AV is mostly related to technology and immediate mobility impacts, but autonomous vehicles have yet to be integrated into spatial planning.
 This needs to change urgently as cities plan district (re)developments, transport infrastructure and related investments decades ahead.

-Automated Vehicles Demonstrators of will be developed in:
+Automated Vehicles Demonstrators will be developed in:

 - Varberg, Sweden (improve connection of ´Västerport´)